kookehs/bdo-marketplace/README.md

 {
-	"input": "filename with list of items to get prices for", "output": "filename of where to dump CSV data", "cookie": "__RequestVerificationToken obtained from session
+	"input": "filename with list of items to get prices for", "output": "filename of where to dump CSV data", "cookie": "__RequestVerificationToken obtained from session",
 	"token": "__RequestVerificationToken obtained from making a sub list request", "url": "regional URL"
 }